Currency Analysis with Time Series Collections #1 — Generating Candlestick Charts Data

 With the introduction of Time Series collections and advanced aggregation operators for date calculations, MongoDB 5.0 makes currency analysing much easier.

 Another option is to archive raw data to cold storage for further analysis.
-Fortunately, MongoDB Atlas has automatic archiving capability to offload the old data in a MongoDB Atlas cluster to cold object storage, such as cloud object storage - Amazon S3 or Microsoft Azure Blob Storage.
+Fortunately, to offload the old data in a MongoDB Atlas cluster to cold object storage, such as cloud object storage - Amazon S3 or Microsoft Azure Blob Storage.
 To do that, you can set your archiving rules on the time series collection and it will automatically offload the old data to the cold storage.
 Online Archive will be available for time-series collections very soon.